Please Help Us Continue Bringing You the Best of Taoism.

 - Becoming a Member (just $18 per month, tax-deductible)

 - Or contributing a specific amount each month

 If you like what you are finding through this website, and want to help further this work, please donate.
 All donations and membership fees are tax-deductible.

 Sanctuary of Tao Staff

 NOTICE TO CONTRIBUTORS

-As of September 1, 2015, the Sanctuary of Tao officially became a 501(c)(3) non-profit educational and charitable organization.
-All donations are tax deductible to the fullest extent allowed by law.
-In addition, payments for Celestial Memberships also qualify as donations to Sanctuary of Tao and are tax deductible.
+As of September 1, 2015, the Sanctuary of Tao officially became a 501(c)(3) non-profit educational organization.
+All donations are tax-deductible to the fullest extent allowed by law.
+In addition, payments for memberships also qualify as donations to the Sanctuary of Tao and are tax-deductible.
 We would also appreciate and recommend matching gift and estate planning programs.